Shotcall raises $2.2 million to build gaming community hubs

 Shotcall has raised $2.2 million in a seed funding round to build a platform to form gaming communities and marketplaces for fans.
-The Atlanta-based company is creating an ecosystem for gamers, creators, celebrities, and influencers to better engage with their fans and build stronger communities.

 A recent Techstars accelerator alumni, Shotcall lets people create communities around games such as League of Legends, Fortnite, Call of Duty: Warzone, and other games.
-Shotcall’s cofounders are Thomas Gentle, Gordon Li, and Riley Auten.
-They built Shotcall to elevate the traditionally stale, one-dimensional landscape of fan interactions into a multi-dimensional experience, and it has gained ground during the pandemic.
-They thought fan communities should evolve beyond livestreaming where fans just watch their favorite players.
+Shotcall’s founders are Thomas Gentle, Gordon Li, and Riley Auten.
+They thought fan communities should evolve beyond livestreaming, where fans just watch their favorite players, message boards, and online media.

-“Shotcall is the destination for fans to play games with their favorite people,” said Gentle, CEO, in an interview with GamesBeat.
+“Shotcall is the destination for fans to play games with their favorite people,” said Gentle in an interview with GamesBeat.
 “It’s a marketplace but also a platform.
 If you have a fan base and you’re a gamer, you should be on Shotcall.
 If you’re a streamer, content creator, pro gamer, a celebrity, artist, and athlete, we view gaming as the ideal medium for you to engage with fans.”

 Initial Capital and New Stack led the round with contributions from Lerer Hippeau.